Clastify logo

 Work and power in rotational motion

 When a torque acts through an angular displacement, it transfers energy to or from rotation.
-The link with linear mechanics is very direct: force with displacement becomes torque with angular displacement.
-It’s a neat case where the same conservation ideas show up again in a new setting.
+The link with linear mechanics is direct: force with displacement becomes torque with angular displacement.
+It’s a neat case of the same conservation ideas showing up in a new setting.

 Rolling without slipping

-For a body rolling without slipping, the kinetic energy comes in two parts: translational kinetic energy of its centre of mass, and rotational kinetic energy about its centre of mass.
+A body rolling without slipping has translational kinetic energy from the motion of its centre of mass, plus rotational kinetic energy about its centre of mass.
 The total is

 where the first term is the kinetic energy of the centre of mass and the second term is the rotational kinetic energy.